BDC Hamburger Icon

 9. Influencers help maintain your brand’s reputation.

 Influencer-generated content can help you deal with negative publicity surrounding your brand.
-The process can be lengthy, but with constant strategic efforts, an influencer can change a negative perception to a positive one while strengthening your brand’s reputation — or they can at least help bring it back to neutral.
+The process can be lengthy, but with constant strategic efforts, an influencer can change a negative perception to a positive one while strengthening your company’s reputation — or they can at least help bring it back to neutral.

 10. Influencer marketing makes you a content-rich brand.